WojciechowskiPiotr/cml-terraform-converter/README.md

 ## Getting involved

-If you want to contribute to this project. feel free to fork it and then send your proposal using the [Pull Request](https://github.com/WojciechowskiPiotr/cml-terraform-converter/pulls).
+If you want to contribute to this project.
+Feel free to fork it and then send your proposal using the [Pull Request](https://github.com/WojciechowskiPiotr/cml-terraform-converter/pulls).